open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Wcf/README.md

     .Build();
 ```

-## WCF Client Configuration
+## WCF Client Configuration (.NET Framework)

-Add the `IClientMessageInspector` instrumentation as a behavior extension on the
+Add the `IClientMessageInspector` instrumentation via a behavior extension on
-clients you want to instrument:
+the clients you want to instrument:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>